zesty-genius128/Text2SQL/README.md

 ```
 streamlit run app.py
 Access the app in your browser: http://localhost:8501.
+```
 Input a natural language query and a table schema.
-Click "Generate SQL" to see the result.
+Click "**Generate SQL**" to see the result.
-```

 ### 3. Validate JSONL Files
 To validate dataset files:
 ```